 - after the last day of the fifth teaching week of the study period, the student will not be eligible for any refund of the fee applicable to that study period (unless special or exceptional circumstances apply) but will be eligible for a full refund of fees paid in advance in respect of a following study period.

-- If the Director, Student Services receives from a student official notice of withdrawal from a unit or units representing less than withdrawal from course:
+- If the Director, Student Experience Team receives from a student official notice of withdrawal from a unit or units representing less than withdrawal from course:

 - on or before the last day of the second teaching week of the study period the student shall be entitled to a full refund of the tuition fee applicable to that/those unit/s;